Orleans Homebuilders plans to be out of bankruptcy reorganization before year-end 2010, the company reported Wednesday.

 A bankruptcy court judge has signed off on Orleans' disclosure plan, sending its reorganization plan off to creditors for a vote.
 A hearing for the court's approval of the plan is set for Nov.
 16. If approved, the company would emerge with less than $200 million in debt, down from more than $500 million at the time of the filing on March 1.

 Orleans has the approval of its main creditors, including the unsecured creditors' committee, boosting executives' confidence that the approval process will go smoothly.

-"All the parties have worked closely and collaboratively, and we are very pleased to present a consensual plan of reorganization for creditor consideration," Mitchell B. Arden, who has been serving as Orleans' chief restructuring officer, said in a prepared announcement.
-Arden is senor managing director and shareholder of Phoenix Management, the turnaround specialist the company hired to handle the restructuring.
+"All the parties have worked closely and collaboratively, and we are very pleased to present a consensual plan of reorganization for creditor consideration," Mitchell B. Arden, who has been serving as Orleans' chief restructuring officer, said in a statement.
+Arden is senior managing director and shareholder of Phoenix Management, the turnaround specialist hired by the company to handle the restructuring.

 NVR, unhappy with that decision, has sued in bankruptcy court, filing an adversarial claim and asking for damages.
 That suit is pending.

 Under the proposed Orleans reorganization plan now under review by creditors, all the company's administrative costs, debtor-in-possession financing, taxes, priority claims, including secured operational liens, would be paid in full.
 Holders of "certain" secured pre- and post- petition claims would receive a pro-rata share of common stock in the reorganized company, new notes, and cash, depending on their relative priorities.
 All stock, including common stock, as well as junior notes and trust-preferred securities would be canceled.

 However, there are provisions in the plan that would sweeten the outcome for some unsecured creditors if they vote in favor of it.